shibu-ino/shibmap-prototype/README.md

-# sibmap-prototype
+# Shibmap-prototype
-Sibmap PWA test
+Shibmap PWA test

-# Sibmap - Prototype
+# Shibmap - Prototype

-This is the prototype version of Sibmap, a PWA (Progressive Web App) designed for displaying custom travel spots on a map using JSON data.
+This is the prototype version of Shibmap, a PWA (Progressive Web App) designed for displaying custom travel spots on a map using JSON data.

 ## Features